sha1sum/go-infrastructure/README.md

 The design goal of these packages is to produce a set of related packages that help simplify the development of robust platforms.
-Many of these ideas come from working on platforms for enterprises.
+Many of these ideas come from working on platforms for enterprises such as Adobe, TimeWarner Cable, Dolby, PowerChord System, and more.

 These packages may change often.